Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 bowtie2-build <path_to_reference_genome.fa> <prefix_to_name_indexes>

+# Though we don't always recommend it's use, you can find pre-built indexes for
-# Can find indexes for the entire genome on Orchestra using following path: /groups/shared_databases/igenome/Homo_sapiens/UCSC/hg19/Sequence/Bowtie2Index/
+# the entire human genome (and other genomes) on biocluster using following path:
+# /home/mirror/igenome/Homo_sapiens/UCSC/hg19/Sequence/Bowtie2Index/
 ```

 # Aligning reads with Bowtie2